Discovery & Insights

 Category Page System

-Category pages are key mid-funnel touchpoints that help customers discover, compare, and gain confidence in products before purchasing.
-At Vistaprint, this experience lacked consistency and scalability, with fragmented navigation patterns that disrupted discovery and created complexity for internal teams.
+Category pages are key mid-funnel touchpoints, where customers discover, compare, and build confidence before purchasing.
+At Vistaprint, fragmented navigation patterns and structural inconsistencies were disrupting that experience for customers and internal teams alike.

 ROLE: